hjames9/prospects/README.md

 # Prospects:  Toolkit for collecting sales prospects
 A Go-based http server and e-mail processor to collect potential prospects and persist them to a Postgresql database.
-Also provides validation of collected data.
+Also provides validation of collected data and HTML e-mail responses.

 ## prospects - http server